bitquery/graphql-docs/docs/query-features/aliases.md

           },
 ```

-You can rename more than 1 field, even all fields in the response as per your needs.
+You can alias multiple fields — or every field — in a single query.
-Here's an example of a query with aliasing:
+The following query retrieves a DEX trade on Ethereum and aliases the `address` fields under `buyCurrency` and `sellCurrency` to `buyer_address` and `seller_address` for clarity:

 ```
 {